What We Believe

 What You Can Do

-- Ask if your Conference or presbytery has a committee that includes a focus on disabilities; explore if you can join the group.
+- Ask whether your regional council has a committee that has a focus on disabilities , and explore whether you can join it.

-- Get more involved with the church’s intercultural vision, which calls us not to merely expand categories of inclusion, but to challenge relations of domination.
+- Get more involved with the church’s intercultural vision, which calls us not to merely expand categories of inclusion but also to challenge relations of domination.

 - Read background reports on the church’s disability initiatives (e.g., Open and Accessible, 2012; Theologies of Disabilities, 2015) at the United Church Commons.